PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Townsfolk/Lapidary/README.md

 ### How to run
 During the first day, if the Lapidary requests a private chat with you, take them away from the circle so you cannot be overheard.
 Whisper some character types one at a time that neighbour eachother.
 (If you cannot haven't decided on some right away, either take your time or ask them to come back in a few minutes.)

+### Examples
+> The Wurm sits next to the Driller and the Demolitionist.
+On the first day the Lapidary learns Townsfolk, Demon and Townsfolk.

+> The Skinwalker neighbours the Roamer and the Technician.
+The Skinwalker knows the Roamer and chooses the Gargoyle and good.
+On the 1st day the Lapidary learns Townsfolk, Minion and Minion.

+> The Metallurgist neighbours the Spotter and the Panner, the Panner neighbours the Storeman, the Storeman neighbours the Deputy.
+On the 1st day the Lapidary learns Townsfolk, Townsfolk, Townsfolk, Townsfolk and Townsfolk.